 - Submit a thesis based on laboratory research or library research, performed under the supervision of an MB&B faculty member.

-Prospective MB&B majors who have achieved a score of 4 or 5 in AP Biology may consider replacing one of the introductory biology courses (MB&B181 or MB&B182) with an upper level course.
-Students must consult with an MB&B faculty member if they wish to try and place out an introductory course.
+Prospective MB&B majors who have achieved a score of 4 or 5 in AP Biology may consider replacing one of the introductory biology courses (MB&B181 or MB&B182) with an upper-level course.
+Students must consult with an MB&B faculty member if they wish to try place out an introductory course.
 Permission to place out of MB&B181 is based on a short interview with one of the MB&B faculty instructors and a short placement test.

 Prospective MB&B majors who have achieved a score of 4 or 5 in AP Chemistry must meet the Chemistry Department requirements for advanced placement credit.